-Figure 1 Fall 2017 Retention and Success Rates for AOC students compared to Concurrently Enrolled Students (Not AOC) and other COC students
+Figure 1 Fall 2018 Retention and Success Rates for AOC students compared to Concurrently Enrolled Students (Not AOC) and other COC students

 Recently, Academy of the Canyons was evaluated using outcome measures that were based on students' success in college courses.
 Two measures used were students' retention (completing the college courses without withdrawing) and success (passing the college courses with a "C" or better).
 AOC students were compared to other (not AOC) concurrently enrolled students and all other (non-high school) COC students in the same college classes.
 As is evidenced by Figure 1, AOC students outperformed other COC students in the same classes.
-In Fall 2017, the success rate for AOC students was 14 percentage points higher than other COC students in the same classes!
+In Fall 2018, the success rate for AOC students was 11 percentage points higher than other concurrently enrolled students (not AOC) and 26 percentage points higher than other COC students in the same classes!
 Historically, success rates for AOC students have been higher than all other COC students enrolled in the same courses for the past 18 years.
 High success rates of AOC students (see figure 3) could be attributed to a number of factors including the support services and resources available through the counseling and advisement services at AOC, a peer tutoring program implemented in 2012-13 at AOC, the majority of the students attending in 2013-14 and forward attended AOC for all four years of their high school career, accelerated math and English courses offered at COC, and availability of COC services such as the Tutoring/Learning/Computing Lab and Supplemental Learning workshops.